mmnaseri/spring-data-mock/src/views/readme.md

 If none of these conditions are met, it will throw an exception.

-#### Primitve IDs

 <div class="alert alert-warning">
+<h4 id="primitive-ids">Primitve IDs</h4>
- At this point, we do not support primitive identifier types.
-This means that if your ID type is `long`, you will have to change it to `java.lang.Long` to be able to use this framework.
+<p> At this point, we do not support primitive identifier types.
+This means that if your ID type
+ is `long`, you will have to change it to `java.lang.Long` to be able to use this framework.</p>
 </div>

 ## The Operators